-McGraw Hill's Connect on-line homework and Learnsmart programs will be used for graded assignments.
+McGraw Hill's Connect on-line homework and Smart Book programs will be used for graded assignments.
 Students see the greatest value from these tools when they register for Connect as soon as possible and complete all assignments in a timely manner.
-A link to the course Connect site can be found on Sakai.
+A link to the course Connect site can be found on Brightspace.
+Temporary courtesy access is available for students who are not able to purchase an access code right away.